 The MSc programme in Food Science and Technology consists of compulsory courses, elective courses and thematic courses building on the knowledge you have acquired on food issues and food production.

-At a high academic level, you learn about, for example, food chemistry, microbiology, food technology, nutrition, physiology, pharmacology, pathology, gastronomy and consumer choices.
+At a high academic level, you will learn about, for example, food chemistry, microbiology, food technology, nutrition, physiology, pharmacology, pathology, gastronomy and consumer choices.

 Teaching in the MSc programme in Food Science and Technology

-The programme will give you ample opportunity to strengthen your international competences, for instance through studying abroad.
+The programme will give you ample opportunity to strengthen your international competences, for instance, through studying abroad.

 You can either follow a general profile or choose between two predetermined specialisations:

 You finish your MSc studies by writing a thesis, which is a large scientific project corresponding to six months of instruction.
 You can write your thesis on your own or in a group.
 You gain the title Master of Science (MSc) in Food Science and Technology (in Danish: cand.tech.al.).

 The thesis is often based on a specific problem from a food company or a research project.

 During your study, you will have the opportunity to collaborate with the food industry or other industries as you can do a project with industry.
 The collaboration may give you relevant competencies and an interesting network.
 You also have the possibility to follow courses at a foreign university as part of your education.